Magi Nation (video game): Plot

 Gia explains that Tony is not the Great Magus Kyros, and that his mere presence in the realm has allowed an ancient enemy of the Magi, Agram, to return.
 Tony agrees to leave after sorrowful urging from Gia, and heads to the Core Gate near the remains of Gia's old home.
 After activating the Core Glyph, Tony appears to return home, but is actually ambushed by Korg and Zet.
 Tony engages and defeats both Korg and Zet, before winged beings descend and tell Tony that a Shadow Geyser has appeared in Arderial, their home territory that sits atop the clouds, and that Shadow Magi are terrorizing everyone.
 Wondering how another geyser appeared, Tony agrees to meet with the Arderial queen, Jaela.

 Tony meets with Jaela, but the conversation is interrupted by the appearance of Morag, who has a small scuffle with the queen before Agram appears himself and causes Jaela to vanish.
 Agram attempts to explain himself to Tony, who angrily vows that he will stop Agram no matter what.
 Intrigued, Agram tells Tony that if he can defeated Morag in the Arderial Shadow Geyser, Agram will be waiting in the Core for Tony.
 Tony enters the Shadow Geyser and defeats Morag, gaining a fifth Core Stone.

 Tony heads back to the Core, seeing hundreds of petrified people, including those he has met along his journey, along the way.
 Tony confronts Agram and, after an intense battle, defeats him.
 After Agram's defeat, the petrified people are returned to normal, and Jaela tells Tony that he may step into the light in Agram's throne room to return home.
 Tony returns home and is accepted by the group that sent him into the cave.
 Back in Magi Nation, a funeral is held for Orwin in Vash Naroom (or a party, if Orwin is saved during the game).
 It is optional to refuse to step into the light by trying to leave the throne room, in which case Tony can attend the funeral (or party).

 Reception

 The Game Boy Color version received "favorable" reviews according to the review aggregation website GameRankings.
-In Japan, Famitsu gave the Game Boy Advance version a score of 22 out of 40.
+In Japan, Famitsu gave the Game Boy Advance version (which was not done by the original team) a score of 22 out of 40.

 The game managed to sell about 100,000 copies.